prrao87/pydantic-benchmarks/README.md

 # Pydantic benchmarks

-Code to benchmark the performance of Pydantic v2.x vs. v1.x.
+Code to benchmark the performance of newer versions of Pydantic.

-The first [blog post](https://thedataquarry.com/posts/why-pydantic-v2-matters/) in this series showcased a 5x-10x performance improvement of Pydantic v2.x over v1.x (thanks to Rust 🦀).
-Simply changing a few lines of code from the v1 logic over to align with the v2 API yielded a **5x** performance improvement.
-WHowever, with a little more advanced knowledge of Pydantic and the tools available in v2.x, it's possible to get more than 10x performance improvement!
+The first [blog post](https://thedataquarry.com/posts/why-pydantic-v2-matters/) in this series showcased how simply changing a few lines of code from the v1 logic over to align with the v2 API, yielded a **5x** performance improvement (thanks to the underlying [`pydantic-core`](https://github.com/pydantic/pydantic-core) being written in Rust 🦀 💪🏽).
+However, with a little more advanced knowledge of Pydantic's new features available in v2.x, it's possible to get more than 10x performance improvement!
+This will be discussed in more detail in the second blog post in this series.

 ## Setup